 Then came a confluence of expected and unexpected events: a major birthday, recession-related troubles at the law firm, the death of a friend with its reminder of life’s brevity, and, on a more positive note, meeting and moving in with an artist who, every day, was (and is) involved in the creative process.

 That’s when I recalled that the paralegal thing was supposed to be short term.
 I also thought of something my mother used to tell me.
 “Judy,” she’d say, “life is so full of sorrow and suffering that whenever the chance for happiness comes along, I want you to grab it with both fists.”

 I started grabbing.
 First, I took a life-changing summer writing workshop with the amazing Pamela Painter.
 She told me to apply to MFA programs, so I did.
 I got into the Iowa Writers Workshop, so I went.
 After the Workshop, I was awarded a fellowship by the Wisconsin Institute for Creative Writing at the University of Wisconsin, so my husband and I moved to Madison.
 When my fellowship year ended, I was asked to stick around and do some adjuncting.
-And then, upon the sale of my first novel, The Last Day of the War, the good people at UW invited me to hop on over to the tenure track.
+And then, upon the sale of my first novel, The Last Day of the War, the good people of UW invited me to hop on over to the tenure track.
 I spent 20 years, all told, as a professor in the creative writing program.
 I also spent some time directing the MFA program and my beloved Wisconsin Institute.
 My second novel, A Reunion of Ghosts, came out in 2015.